Last Updated on January 9, 2023

 - If you are on a narrow trail, snowshoe single file so that others may pass.

 Avalanche dangers when adventuring in the snow are serious.
 Always follow guidelines by Avalanche Canada (or the backcountry resource in your corner of the world), and check park trail reports before heading out.
+Be sure to bring along a safety kit, including a whistle, map, compass, and extra layers of clothing.

 Love it?
 Pin it for later!